Type 97 heavy tank machine gun

-The Type 97 heavy tank machine gun (九七式車載重機関銃, Kyū-nana-shiki shasai jū-kikanjū) was the standard machine gun used in tanks, armored vehicles and also infantry on it’s portable version of the Imperial Japanese Army during World War II, and as a general purpose medium machine gun by infantry forces.
+The Type 97 heavy tank machine gun (九七式車載重機関銃, Kyū-nana-shiki shasai jū-kikanjū) was the standard machine gun used in tanks and armored vehicles of the Imperial Japanese Army during World War II, and as a general purpose medium machine gun by infantry forces.
 This weapon was not related to the Type 97 aircraft machine gun used in several Japanese Navy aircraft including the Mitsubishi A6M Zero, or the Type 97 automatic cannon used as an anti-tank rifle.
-The Type 97 Tank machine gun is the only mag-fed general purpose/medium machine gun existed.
+The Type 97 Tank machine gun is the only mag-fed general purpose/medium machine gun that exists.

 Development

 Initially, the Type 11 light machine gun was modified by the Army Technical Bureau for use in tanks and other armored vehicles, and was produced for this application under the designation "Type 91 mobile machine gun".
 The basic design issues with the Type 11 remained, including its tendency to jam because of the slightest amount of grit or dirt, and the low lethality and lack of stopping power of its 6.5x50mm Arisaka cartridges.

 During the early stages of the Second Sino-Japanese War, Japanese forces captured a number of Czechoslovak ZB vz.
 26 light machine guns from China’s National Revolutionary Army; its numerous design advantages led to the development of the Type 97.
 This was used in a modified form for armored vehicles until 1940, when the Japanese Army switched to a rimless 7.7 mm cartridge.